 A delicate balance exists between running your business on a day-to-day basis and strategizing for tomorrow.
-The good news is that small business entrepreneurs do spend a generous amount of time thinking about their future.
-The bad news is that it’s done on-the-fly and on-the-run (or in-the-shower).
+The good news is that small business entrepreneurs spend a generous amount of time thinking about their future.
+The bad news is that it’s done on the fly and on the run (or in-the-shower).

-Is that the kind of quality strategic thinking that shapes the business strategy when it comes to business growth?
+Is that the kind of quality strategic thinking that shapes the business strategy for business growth?
 Although there is an up-side to on-the-fly strategic thinking, there’s a greater down-side as your trade-off quality.

 Several years ago, I enrolled in the MDE (Management Development for Entrepreneurs) program at UCLA Anderson School of Business.
-It was a course held on campus every Friday for 6 months.
-We cringed at the idea of leaving our business “unattended” for 8 hours!
+It was a course held on campus every Friday for six months.
+So naturally, we cringed at the idea of leaving our business “unattended” for 8 hours!
 Can you relate?

 We were so caught up in the daily operation of our business.
 Yet, we also realized the need for dedicated time to think more deeply about our futures.